danny-baker/deploy-beast-datascience-vm/README.md

 **Check no. processors, ram, and uptime with `htop`**

 **Check available disk space with `df -h`**

 ![4tib df](https://user-images.githubusercontent.com/12868840/112557855-58a1bb00-8dc5-11eb-9baa-e3c219e9bc4b.PNG)

+Above: In this example we can see 3.9TB available on the main OS disk mounted on root `/`.
+Note also 60GB temporary storage avilable on this Vm class, which is mounted on `/mnt` which you can use to for processing and storage.
+Many Azure VM's offer temp SSD storage so be sure to check out this option.

 **Check internet speed**

 `sudo apt install speedtest-cli`

 `speedtest`

 Open a notebook and get to work :)